Last updated on 25th April 2023

 If you’d rather not create an interactive video, you can still encourage your viewers to interact by asking questions.

-This works especially well for in-house employee training as it gives you an opportunity to pause the video and give your new employees time to consider and answer the question.
+This works especially well for in-house employee training as it gives you an opportunity to pause the video and give your team time to consider the content and answer the question.

 Then you can discuss the answers and continue with the rest of the video.